ruslo/hunter/docs/overview/automatic.rst

     command_to_install(Bar)
   endif()

-In case it's not CMake code this will look even fancy, say ``requirements.json``:
+Or, in the case that it isn't CMake code, this might by something fancy like ``requirements.json``:

 .. code-block:: json